AnushaAshokReddy/trial.github.io/index.md

 ```csharp
  api.UseCsvDataProvider(trainDataPath, ',', false);
 ```
 we should provide the meta data and label index for our csv file in the datadescriptor.
-Meta data is the declaration of columns in csv file and label index is the index number of feature based on whihc the prediction should be made.
+Meta data is the declaration of columns in csv file and label index is the index number of feature based on which the prediction should be made.

-The following is the code snippet for the datadescriptor :
+The following is the code snippet for the data descriptor :

 ```csharp
  private DataDescriptor LoadMetaData()